zacharyyamaoka/DE3-Audio/docs/intro.rst

 * *Use constant dB sound*.
 If the sound level is kept the same, then the model could learn to predict distance

+To many frequency components made it to complex.
+Simple sinusoid would make it easier to detect peaks ect..

 Data pre processing
 Data all the same